hpcjs/hpc.js-docs/docs/api/gpu/createkernel.md

 Given a JavaScript/TypeScript function, converts it into GPU code and returns a `GPUKernel` object that can be run with `GPUKernel.run`.

 Accepts a single function parameter describing the kernel.
-Documentation on what can and can't be done in the kernel can be found [here](../kernels/inputs).
+Documentation on kernel inputs can be found [here](../kernels/inputs), and information on what can and can't be done inside kernels can be found [here](../kernels/features).

 Note: this is an `async` method.